Herbalife Nutrition Ltd. (NYSE:HLF) Shares Sold by Zurcher Kantonalbank Zurich Cantonalbank

-Zurcher Kantonalbank Zurich Cantonalbank cut its holdings in shares of Herbalife Nutrition Ltd. (NYSE:HLF) by 10.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Zurcher Kantonalbank Zurich Cantonalbank trimmed its position in Herbalife Nutrition Ltd. (NYSE:HLF) by 10.2% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 10,293 shares of the company’s stock after selling 1,163 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Herbalife Nutrition were worth $543,000 at the end of the most recent reporting period.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Herbalife Nutrition were worth $543,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-APG Asset Management N.V. boosted its position in shares of Herbalife Nutrition by 21.9% during the first quarter.
-APG Asset Management N.V. now owns 156,404 shares of the company’s stock worth $5,903,000 after buying an additional 28,100 shares during the period.
-BlueDrive Global Investors LLP acquired a new stake in Herbalife Nutrition in the first quarter worth approximately $45,945,000.
-Iridian Asset Management LLC CT acquired a new stake in Herbalife Nutrition in the first quarter worth approximately $3,582,000.
-Serengeti Asset Management LP acquired a new stake in Herbalife Nutrition in the first quarter worth approximately $3,105,000.
-Finally, Route One Investment Company L.P. lifted its position in Herbalife Nutrition by 20.0% in the first quarter.
-Route One Investment Company L.P. now owns 7,494,804 shares of the company’s stock worth $332,470,000 after purchasing an additional 1,248,500 shares during the period.
-Institutional investors and hedge funds own 85.17% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
+Hartford Investment Management Co. lifted its position in Herbalife Nutrition by 36.9% in the second quarter.
+Hartford Investment Management Co. now owns 6,948 shares of the company’s stock worth $366,000 after purchasing an additional 1,874 shares during the period.
+Alliancebernstein L.P. lifted its position in Herbalife Nutrition by 6.7% in the second quarter.
+Alliancebernstein L.P. now owns 53,208 shares of the company’s stock worth $2,806,000 after purchasing an additional 3,344 shares during the period.
+Schroder Investment Management Group lifted its position in Herbalife Nutrition by 62.4% in the first quarter.
+Schroder Investment Management Group now owns 204,826 shares of the company’s stock worth $9,086,000 after purchasing an additional 78,730 shares during the period.
+Principal Financial Group Inc. lifted its position in Herbalife Nutrition by 10.1% in the first quarter.
+Principal Financial Group Inc. now owns 6,679 shares of the company’s stock worth $296,000 after purchasing an additional 615 shares during the period.
+Finally, Solel Partners LP bought a new position in shares of Herbalife Nutrition in the first quarter valued at $16,431,000.
+Hedge funds and other institutional investors own 85.17% of the company’s stock.

+HLF has been the topic of several research reports.
+Royal Bank of Canada upped their price target on Herbalife Nutrition from $13.00 to $15.00 and gave the company a “sector perform” rating in a report on Wednesday, August 18th.
+B. Riley initiated coverage on Herbalife Nutrition in a report on Tuesday, June 29th.
+They issued a “buy” rating and a $70.00 price target on the stock.
+Finally, Zacks Investment Research cut Herbalife Nutrition from a “buy” rating to a “hold” rating in a report on Friday, August 6th.

 Herbalife Nutrition Ltd. offers nutrition solutions in North America, Mexico, South and Central America, Europe, the Middle East, Africa, and the Asia Pacific.
 The company provides products in the areas of weight management; targeted nutrition; energy, sports, and fitness; and outer nutrition.
 It offers weight management products, including meal replacement products, protein shakes, drink mixes, weight loss enhancers, and healthy snacks; targeted nutrition products, which include functional beverages, and dietary and nutritional supplements that contain herbs, vitamins, minerals, and other natural ingredients; outer nutrition products, such as facial skin, body, and hair care products; and energy, sports, and fitness products comprising N-R-G tea and energy drink products.